bright/new-www/content/blog/hiring-software-development-agency-based-in-gdansk.md

 ## Combine your business trip with pleasure

-Gdansk is a great city to experience beach sunsets, sailing, post-industrial historical sightseeing, and much more.
+Gdansk is a great city to experience beach sunsets, sailing, historical sightseeing, and much more.
 Check out the places to visit in the city recommended by our team!

 ## See you in Gdansk? 😉